Success, Love and Money. Can you have it all?

 Author: Benita A. Esposito, MA, Licensed Professional Counselor

 2 Offices: Atlanta and Blairsville, GA

 Psychotherapy Website: www.Flourishing-Lives.com

-Specialties: Couples / Marriage Counseling (using Gottman Couples Therapy Method), and individual psychotherapy.
+Specialties: Couples Counseling (using Gottman Couples Therapy Method) and individual psychotherapy.
 Divorce prevention, emotional roots of disease, depression, anxiety, post-traumatic stress (PTSD), and success skills.
 Combining intuition and evidence-based practices, Benita gets to the bottom line quickly to help clients create flourishing personal and professional lives.
-Spiritual coaching for high achievers is available worldwide via telephone and video-conferencing.
+Spiritual counseling for high achievers is available worldwide via telephone and video-conferencing.

 * Do a google search for the Five Love Languages Quiz